 1937 cotton prints

 Dimity: A semi-sheer, lightweight cotton made into dresses and bed linens.
 It had a slight texture of rows (called corded below).
 It took a nice, fine print well, especially on a white background.
 It was prone to wrinkling, but that gave it some personality as well.
-The 1930s favored other textured cottons with raised dots or “bubbles,” too.
+The 1930s favored textured cottons with raised dots or “bubbles,” over most smooth fabrics.

 1937 corded dimity in pastels or prints